-Course e Outcomes K Level On the CO1: To Recognize and relate on the classification of food in relation toshelf life and to relate ion the factors affecting the growth of Microorganisms.
+Course e Outcomes K Level On the e completion of the course the student will be able to CO1: To Recognize and relate on the classification of food in relation toshelf life and to relate ion the factors affecting the growth of Microorganisms.
 Up to K2 CO2: Understand and experiment the significance and activities of microorganismin spoilage of food.
 Up to K3 CO3: Analyze the principles in traditional and modern methods of Food preservation.
 Up to K4 CO4: Analyze types of starter cultures like Lactic acid bacteria and its application in Fermented food.
 Up to K4 CO5: Summarize on important food intoxications and food infections.
 Up to K3